msbx5420-class/msbx5420-class.github.io/project.md

 * When you see security warning, click "Advanced" or "Details" to continue and bypass it.
 If you are using MacOS Catalina with Chrome, blindly type `thisisunsafe` in the page and press `enter` to bypass it.

 * To run PySpark program, use the kernel `PySaprk` for notebook.
-If you need additional python packages, let the instructor know as early as possible.
+If you need additional python packages, let the instructor know as early as possible. **Please do not install packages yourself**.

 * In the notebook, make sure you specify `spark://spark-master:7077` or `yarn` in `master()` rather than using `local`